 This is why garage flooring is coated with two-part epoxies.
 Epoxy’s toughness makes it appropriate for use on surfaces that will be subjected to a lot of heavyweights.

-When it comes to heat and chemical resistance capacity, Polyurethane is better than Epoxy coatings.
+When it comes to heat and chemical resistance capacity, Polyurethane systems are better than Epoxy coatings.
 Polyurethane offers better chemical resistance and heat resistance.
 So, it’s preferable to use polyurethane in settings that have more exposure to chemicals and UV rays.

-Now that we know about Epoxy and Polyurethane, we can come up with a conclusion about which is better.
+Now that we know the difference between Epoxy and Polyurethane, we can come up with a conclusion about which is better.
+Epoxy & polyurethane floor coating benefits are endless.
+But, there can only be one winner in epoxy vs polyurethane.
 Considering the points, Epoxy outweighs Polyurethane because of its build, strength, hardness, and its ability to fill in cracks and holes in the ground.

-Also, Epoxy has a way better adhesive power compared to polyurethane.
+Also, Epoxy has way better adhesive power compared to polyurethane.
 But, epoxy doesn’t shine upon Polyurethane in every aspect.
-Polyurethane provides better resistance to heat and chemicals compared to epoxy.
+Polyurethane is better chemical and heat resistant compared to epoxy.
 But overall, Epoxy seems to be the better choice.

 An expert will explain your alternatives in a well-thought-out manner, and your Epoxy Flooring may be installed over a long weekend or during the week when you’re otherwise engaged.
 The 7-day curing procedure will result in a durable, industrial-grade, high-end product.